core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Content on proxies moved out to the new document draft-ietf-core-multicast-notifications-proxy.

 * Clarified avoidance of link-local addresses.

+* Alignment with the update to the "Uniform Resource Identifier (URI) Schemes" IANA registry made by draft-ietf-core-href-26.

 * Revised value syntax for the 'Transport Information Details' column of the new IANA registry "CoAP Transport Information".